MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/sdk-reporting-service-manager.md

 The Bing Ads .NET, Java, and Python SDKs provide classes to accelerate productivity for downloading performance report records.
 For example the *ReportingServiceManager* will submit your download request to the [Reporting service](../reporting-service/reporting-service-reference.md), poll the service until completed, and download the file to your local directory.
 The *ReportingServiceManager* also handles common request header fields for you, allowing to specify the *Authentication*, *CustomerId*, *AccountId*, and *DeveloperToken* properties in the *AuthorizationData* object once for each service.
 For more information, see [Using AuthorizationData](sdk-authentication.md#authorization-data) and the [Report Requests](code-example-report-requests.md) code example.

 > [!NOTE]
-> Support for Bing Ads API Version 13 is coming soon in SDK version 12.13.1.

-> [!NOTE]
 > The *ReportingServiceManager* is only available with the Bing Ads .NET, Java, and Python SDKs.
 Whether or not you use an SDK, you can use the [Reporting service](../reporting-service/reporting-service-reference.md) directly.
 For more information, see [Request and Download a Report](request-download-report.md).

 ## <a name="report-reader"></a>Report File Reader